robgonzalezpita/contrib_miniconda3/README.md

  - Do not have the installer edit your .bashrc
  - Install only on contrib or scratch space (individual user).

-After running the installer, do these steps:

- - Modify the conda configuration to turn OFF automatic conda updates: conda config --set auto_update_conda False
- - On Hera, the sitecustomize.py file throws innocuous errors when using this installation of conda.
+On Hera, the sitecustomize.py file throws innocuous, but noisy, errors when using this installation of conda.
 Remove the file `
 $conda_root/lib/pythonX.Y/site-packages/sitecustomize.py` to stop the attempts at logging dependencies and remove the error.

 ### Module